id-studiolab/Connected-Interaction-Kit/docs/tutorials/let-there-be-light/part-2.md

 ---
 layout: default
-title: "Part 2 - Change the way your ItsyBitsy behaves"
+title: "Part 2 - Change the way your microcontroller behaves"
 parent: "Let There Be Light!"
 grand_parent: "Tutorials"
 ---

-# Part 2 - Change the way your ItsyBitsy behaves

-The pre-loaded code should look something like this:

 {% tabs data-struct %}

 {% tab data-struct PicoExpander %}

+# Part 2 - Change the way your Pico behaves

+The pre-loaded code should look something like this:

 ```python
 import board
 import digitalio